CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 The models differ in the data they use as input, in whether or not they include a wastewater component, and the aggregation of the estimates they produce.

 [**Model 1**](#model-1) is wastewater-informed, site-level infection dynamics model.
-It uses wastewater viral concentrations at the site level and hospital admissions at the state level as input and produces forecasts of hospital admissions at the state level.
+It uses genome concentrations at the site level and admissions at the state level as input and produces forecasts of admissions at the state level.
 We use Model 1 to generate forecasts for states with any wastewater data available.
-However, if a state has not reported any wastewater collection from the past 21 days or if there is less than 5 data points per site in any site, we will flag this in our metadata, as it is unlikely that the wastewater data is meaningfully informing the forecast in that location.
+However, if a state has not reported any genome concentration data in the past 21 days or if there are less than 5 data points per site in any site, we flag this in our metadata, as it is unlikely that the wastewater data is meaningfully informing the forecast in that location.

 [**Model 2**](#model-2) is a no-wastewater, state-level infection dynamics model.
-It uses hospital admissions at the state level as input and produces forecasts of hospital admissions at the state level.
+It uses state-level admissions as input and produces forecasts of state-level admissions as output.
 We use Model 2 to generate forecasts for states without any wastewater data.

 [**Model 3**](#model-3) is a nationwide aggregated wastewater model.
-It uses wastewater viral concentrations at the national level and hospital admissions at the national level as input and produces forecasts of hospital admissions at the national level.
+It uses nationally-aggregated genome concentrations and national-level admissions as input and produces forecasts of national-level admissions.
 We use Model 3 to generate nationwide forecasts.
 Of the forecasts being submitted to the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub/), only the nationwide (US) forecasts use this observation model.